MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-getting-started.md

 ## What is Mixed Reality Toolkit (MRTK)?
 The MRTK is an amazing open source toolkit that has been around since the HoloLens was first released, and would not be where it is today without the hard work of our developer community who have contributed to it.
 Over the past 3 years, we have listened to the feedback of our developer community, and built MRTK v2 to take the biggest concerns into account.

-The MRTK for Unity is an open source cross-platform development kit for mixed reality applications.
-MRTK provides cross-platform input system, foundational components, and common building blocks for the spatial interactions.
-MRTK version 2 is intended to accelerate development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets and OpenVR platform.
-The project is aimed at reducing barriers to entry, to create mixed reality applications and contribute back to the community as we all grow.
+MRTK for Unity is an open-source, cross-platform development kit for mixed reality applications.
+MRTK provides a cross-platform input system, foundational components, and common building blocks for spatial interactions.
+MRTK version 2 is intended to accelerate the development of applications targeting Microsoft HoloLens, Windows Mixed Reality immersive (VR) headsets and OpenVR platform.
+The project is aimed at reducing barriers to entry, creating mixed reality applications, and contributing back to the community as we all grow.

 See the [MRTK's documentation on GitHub](https://microsoft.github.io/MixedRealityToolkit-Unity/README.html) to explore more.